PESA is an independent think-tank promoting regional integration in SADC and providing research on the political economy of development in Africa.

 PESA was founded in 2015, under the leadership of Siya Biniza, and conceived of as the premier online resource for regional integration in SADC and economic development in Africa

 PESA’s tradition of high-quality political economy research and analysis, began in our early years.
 Driven by one of the most defining challenges of post-colonial African development in the 21st century: how to maintain peace and find a path towards industrialisation, we have refined this tradition through our rigorous approach to finding policy solutions.
-In a time when nationalism and isolationism have become significant yet reactionary ideologies in response to the limits of capitalism and globalisation, PESA has remained committed to independent political economy research to promote pan-Africanism and regional cooperation in resolving policy challenges.
+In a time when xenophobia, nationalism and isolationism have become significant yet reactionary ideologies in response to the limits of capitalism and globalisation, PESA has remained committed to independent political economy research to promote pan-Africanism and regional cooperation in resolving policy challenges.

 Our mission is providing accessible political economy analysis and policy solutions to promote SADC regional integration and sustainable development in Africa.